-Students graduating from the University of the Fraser Valley Bachelor of General Studies (BGS) - Chemical Addictions Worker Advanced Diploma [CAWAD] Completion Degree will be granted certification at minimum as a Certified Indigenous Addictions Specialist at level II, provided they can demonstrate 2000 hours (1 year) of full time paid work experience in the field of wellness and addictions.

-Certification as a Certified Indigenous Addictions Specialist at level III can be granted, if the applicant has the required years of work experience and the required training hours in relevant topics for this certification level.
+Students graduating from the University of the Fraser Valley Bachelor of General Studies (BGS) - Chemical Addictions Worker Advanced Diploma [CAWAD] Completion Degree will be granted certification at minimum as an Indigenous Certified Addictions Specialist at level II, provided they can demonstrate 2000 hours (1 year) of full time paid work experience in the field of wellness and addictions.
+Certification as an Indigenous Certified Addictions Specialist at level III can be granted, if the applicant has the required years of work experience and the required training hours in relevant topics for this certification level.